-Is It a Good Idea to Use a Power Washer on a Wood Deck or Composite Deck Regularly?
+Should You Regularly Use a Power Washer on a Wood Deck or Composite Deck?

-Are you overwhelmed by the dirty state of your deck?
+Are you overwhelmed by the dirt and grime that accumulate on your deck?
 Has a mysterious gunk on the deck’s surface started to ruin your outdoor space’s once-beautiful appearance?
-You might be tempted to resolve the issue by taking a power washer to your deck and aggressively spraying it down, but power washers can actually do more harm than good for most deck materials.
+You might be tempted to resolve the issue by taking a power washer to your deck and aggressively spraying it down.
+If that's you, put down the sprayer and walk away.
+Power washers can actually do more harm than good for most deck materials.

-Wood decks are especially vulnerable to power washing because the pressure exerted by the power washer can lead to splintering.
-If there is any area on the deck where the wood is already beginning to split apart, power washing it will exacerbate the problem and cause the split area to expand.
+Wood decks are especially vulnerable to power washing.
+The pressure exerted by the power washer can easily lead to splintering.
+If any area on the wood deck is already beginning to split apart, power washing can cause that split area to expand.

-It’s also a bad idea to use a power washer on a composite deck because the power washer can actually take chips out of the composite material.
+It’s also a bad idea to use a power washer on a composite deck.
+The power washer can actually take chips out of the composite material.
 To make matters even worse, damage caused by power washing is not typically covered in the warranties for composite decks.
 So, if you do damage your deck beyond repair, you’ll be paying out of pocket to fix it.

 When Is Power Washing OK?